AjayKMehta/setup-machine/NeovimNotes.md

 1. `<leader>g*` to find the current word.
 2. `<leader>gc` to find in the current file.

-> [!NOTE]
-> Due to clunky UX and lack of docummentation, I probably will replace or remove this eventually.

 #### undo-glow.nvim

 [undo-glow.nvim](https://github.com/y3owk1n/undo-glow.nvim) highlights changed text after any action which modifies the current buffer.
 I have configured it to highlight text after undo (`u`), redo (`<C-r>`).